Seven Crucial First Steps for Your Writing Career

 Of course, you might have an even more specific audience: if you want to work with crafters, for instance, Pinterest is probably the way to go.

-It can be tough to know how to join in when you’re new to a social network: I’ve found it’s best to watch what other people do (particularly people you admire) and use a similar strategy.
+It can be tough to know how to join in when you’re new to a social media site: I’ve found it’s best to watch what other people do (particularly people you admire) and use a similar strategy.
 For instance, I love the way Joanna Penn from The Creative Penn tweets lots of useful links to other people’s blog posts.

 Step #5: Start Building a Portfolio